Forum at IndoML 2026

 Welcome to Datathon@IndoML 2026 - a research-oriented data science competition held in conjunction with IndoML 2026.
 Building on the success of previous editions, this year's datathon challenges participants to tackle noise event detection and removal in real-world Indic speech - a critical problem for inclusive, robust Automatic Speech Recognition across Indian languages.

-The competition is organised into two coupled tracks: Track 1 (Detection) - detect noise events with precise timestamps - and Track 2 (Removal) - suppress detected events while preserving the underlying speech.
-The dataset is a curated subset of the Vaani corpus, spanning ~167 hours of labelled real-world Indic audio across seven noise categories.
+The competition is organised into two tightly coupled tracks: Track 1 (Detection) - detect noise events with precise timestamps, effectively utilising data annotated at different levels - and Track 2 (Removal) - suppress detected events while preserving the underlying speech.
+The dataset is a curated subset of the Vaani corpus, consisting of ~150 hours of real-world Indic audio with three levels of annotation quality.

 Top-performing teams will be invited to attend IndoML 2026 and present their solutions to leading researchers and professionals from academia and industry.
 These teams will also receive exciting cash prizes.